-The COVID-19 pandemic forced most higher education courses to remote optionsuse virtual delivery modes for part or all of 2020 (Ali, 2020), which posed a challenge for all disciplines.
-This limitationchange was particularly challenging for geoscience programs because of their field tradition, withthe many United States (US) undergraduate geoscience programs requiring, which require field camp or a field course for degree completion (Wilson, 2016).
-The majority of these field courses werehad been planned for in-person implementation and were quickly redesigned for remote delivery (most.
-Most US universities closed campuses March 2020 and did not return to in-person until fall 2020 or later; whereas the field courses occurredneeded to occur May through August 2020)...
+The COVID-19 pandemic forced most higher education courses to use virtual delivery modes for part or all of 2020 (Ali, 2020), which posed a challenge for all disciplines.
+This change was particularly challenging for the many United States (US) undergraduate geoscience programs, which require field camp or a field course for degree completion (Wilson, 2016).
+The majority of these field courses had been planned for in-person implementation and were quickly redesigned for remote delivery.
+Most US universities closed campuses March 2020 and did not return to in-person until fall 2020 or later; whereas the field courses needed to occur May through August 2020.
 In response to this crisis, geoscience field instructors worked together with the National Association of Geoscience Teachers (NAGT) to develop and share remote field teaching resources through the Designing Remote Field Experiences project (Egger et al., 2021).

-This manuscript describes one such impacted course that pivoted to remote teaching, "Using High-Resolution Topography to Understand Earth Surface Processes," which taught through the University of Northern Colorado (UNC).
-It was originally planned to teach terrestrial laser scanning (TLS) and structureas an in-person course with Structure from motion Motion photogrammetry (SfM)), Terrestrial Laser Scanning (TLS), and Global Navigation Satellite System (GNSS)1 data collection and analysis applied to geomorphic issues in a mixed field/classroom setting.
-The course implementation and curriculum were adjusted so that to a remote delivery mode by collecting TLS, GNSS, and droneuncrewed aerial system (UAS) imagery for SfM were collected prior to the field-course start.
-Informational videos about the field site and data collection were also provided to the students-in addition to the pre-collected data for use in the course curriculum.
-The needed-data were collected near Greeley, Colorado on the Cache la Poudre River by Bywater-Reyes from the University of Northern Colorado, in collaboration with UNAVCO (unavco.org), near Greeley, Colorado on the Cache la Poudre River.).
+This manuscript describes one such impacted course that pivoted to remote teaching, "Using High-Resolution Topography to Understand Earth Surface Processes," taught through the University of Northern Colorado (UNC).
+It was originally planned as an in-person course with Structure from Motion photogrammetry (SfM), Terrestrial Laser Scanning (TLS), and Global Navigation Satellite System (GNSS) data collection and analysis applied to geomorphic issues in a mixed field/classroom setting.
+The course implementation and curriculum were adjusted to a remote delivery mode by collecting TLS, GNSS, and uncrewed aerial system (UAS) imagery for SfM prior to the course start.
+Informational videos about the field site and data collection were also provided to the students.
+The data were collected near Greeley, Colorado on the Cache la Poudre River by Bywater-Reyes from the University of Northern Colorado, in collaboration with UNAVCO (unavco.org).
 Other geomorphic datasets were drawn from UNAVCO and OpenTopography (https://opentopography.org/) archives.
 The class had 23 students total (16 undergraduates and 7 graduate students).